atomisthq/docs/docs/index.md

 <img style="float:left; margin-top:7px; margin-right:10px; margin-bottom:10px; margin-left:0px;" src="img/atomist-logo.png" height="100px" width="100px" alt="Atomist logo"/>

+**Option 1**: Atomist is a development automation platform that brings event-driven automation to the process of software development.
+Atomist correlates event streams from activity at the various stages of development and represents them as a model of code, people, and process in a graph database.

-Atomist provides a powerful model for automating software development and delivery, a _development automation platform_.
+**Option 2** Atomist provides a powerful model for automating software development and delivery, a _development automation platform_.
 More than continuous integration or infrastructure-as-code, Atomist correlates events spanning your entire development and delivery flow, providing them as a cohesive model of code, people, and process for you to query and take action.
 The Atomist development automation platform provides the tools to make _you_ a more productive developer by reducing drudgery and codifying standards.

 ## Using Atomist